flancian/garden/Open Letter to Google.md

 # Google should be fairer
 Fairer to all: fairer to employees, fairer to users (a.k.a. [[people]]), fairer to society at large.

 In which ways could Google be fairer?
-Read on for those that
+Read on for those that I thought fitting to share in public given my employment and what I think is ethics and right livelihood